VitroxX/Rentny/README.md

 * Smooth login - better easier login
 * Some bug fixing - if i find bugs i'll fix em
 * Remember password/key - a system which remembers you that you logged in and doesn't ask for the password twice.
+* Trying to make it so it's more easier way to use this

 # License
 Rentny is licensed under [Mozilla Public License 2.0](https://opensource.org/licenses/MPL-2.0).